tech-university-vietnam/1Car-FE/README.md

 To run tests and produce coverage report, run `npm run test:cov`.

-If the cypress tests are timing out, try keeping the UI open `npx cypress open` and then run the tests again.
+If there's a problem generating the coverage report, try emptying the coverage folder.